nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 <br>

 ### 2.8.
 Loading The Data
-If save data exists, data is automatically loaded when the program starts.
+If saved data exists, data is automatically loaded when the program starts.
 There is no need to load manually.

 <br>